Chapter 2: Web Scraping with BeautifulSoup, Requests, Python

-Requests is a Python library used to easily make HTTP or HTTPS requests.
-Basically, its primary purpose is to call the objective data and show on your screen by running a Python script, which is functioning as you type in a URL on a browser to open the page.
-Generally, Requests has two main use cases, making requests to an API and getting raw HTML content from websites (i.e., scraping).
+You can use Requests to easily make HTTP or HTTPS requests.
+It’s because it is a Python library.
+Basically, its primary purpose is to call the objective data and show it on your screen by running a Python script.
+It is functioning as you type in a URL on a browser to open the page.
+Generally, Requests have two main use cases, making requests to an API and getting raw HTML content from websites (i.e., scraping).

 - Open the Mac Terminal.

-- Input: pip3 install requests (Note: please remember to use pip3 if you haven’t created the alias between your Mac Python version and the latest Python3 version which I use here as an example, otherwise it might cause to install on a wrong folder path).
+- Input: pip3 install requests.
+Please remember to use pip3 if you haven’t created the alias between your Mac Python version.
+And the latest Python3 version which I use here as an example.
+Otherwise, it might cause installation on the wrong folder path.

-- Wait and see Requests are successfully installed, which include the date and related version information.
+- Wait and see if Requests are successfully installed, which includes the date and related version information.

 Sublime Text Editor

 Sublime Text is a shareware cross-platform source code editor with a Python application programming interface (API) for free.
-It natively supports many programming languages and markup languages, and functions can be added by users with plugins, typically community-built and maintained under free-software licenses.
+It natively supports many programming languages and markup languages.
+And the functions can be added by users with plugins, typically community-built and maintained under free software licenses.

 There are lots of available free editors such as atome, etc. You can use another similar software if you already have one.
 I’ll take sublime text as an example to walk you through how to use it to create scripts and scrape web data.